knightebsuku/python3-django-qoqa/README.md

 ```
 $pip freeze > requirements.txt
 ```
-_This command needs to be run in the same directory as the projects env directory._
+_The requirements file needs to sit besides the fruit and env directories._

 ```
 $qoqa build 0.1.0
 ```
-_This command needs to be run in the same directory as the env directory_
+_This command needs to be run in the project directory_

 The above command will generate the required files needed to begin the release process.